ZeeUTao/ZeeUTao.github.io/_posts/2020-11-13-Signal_Calibration.md

 A better way is to implement the calibration and correction according to the final performance in the low temperature of fridge, after the various parameters including carrier frequency, sideband frequency, sideband amplitude are fixed.
 The calibration efficiency will be increased due to the error function now estimated by the final performance, and various fixed parameters decrease the repetitions of measurements.

+For example, we can tune the carrier or mirror frequency into the qubit frequency, and calibrate the leakages according to the qubit measurement.